-- Reduce harm to children caused by falling from beds or becoming entrapped in bedrails. - Support children and staff to make individual, evidenced based decisions around the risks of using and of not using bedrails. - Ensure compliance with Medicines and Healthcare Related products Agency (MHRA) and National Patient Safety Agency (NPSA) advice.
+• Reduce harm to patients caused by falling from beds or becoming entrapped in bed rails.

+- Support patients and staff to make individual, evidenced based decisions around the risks of using and of not using bed rails. - Ensure compliance with Medicines and Healthcare Related products Agency (MHRA) and National Patient Safety Agency (NPSA) advice.

 The guidance within this policy reflects best, evidenced-based practice and should be adopted by all colleagues Trustwide, including agency staff, staff with honorary contracts and students on placement.
-This policy applies to all paediatric patient areas within UHDB.
+This policy applies to all adult patient areas and wards within UHDB.